A Strong Commitment Backed by Action

 - Ownership and operation of the Evelyn Pease Tyner Center and Kent Fuller Air Station Prairie, a L.E.E.D.
 Platinum building and tallgrass prairie built by the Village of Glenview

-- Ownership and operation of The Grove National Historic Landmark, a 143 acre nature preserve with an extensive Interpretive Center dedicated to natural history and environmental education
+- Ownership and operation of The Grove, a 143-acre nature preserve with an extensive Interpretive Center dedicated to natural history and environmental education

 - Sought and received State of Illinois Energy Efficiency Grant to replace Tennis Club lighting system in 2007 resulting in $9,000 annual energy savings